-It’s Mental Health Awareness Week and I’m sticking my hand in the air and finally admitting I have a mental health condition – anxiety which in turn, makes me depressed and even writing those words make me feel free.
+It’s Mental Health Awareness Week and I’m sticking my hand in the air and finally admitting I have a mental health condition – anxiety and depression and even writing those words make me feel free.
 It feels like a giant secret I’ve been hoarding for some time now and I’m relieved to see how openly mental health has been discussed on social media this week.
 It’s inspired me to finally open up about it, help fight the stigma, share my ‘story’ to help raise awareness and just finally feel like that weight is off my shoulders.

-I’ve been suffering from anxiety for quite a lengthy period of time now – a large part of which I dismissed, ignored my symptoms and just charged ahead, pretending everything was ok.
-My face was painted with a smile but inside, I felt like everything was falling apart.
+I’ve been suffering from anxiety for quite a long period now – a large part of which I dismissed, ignored my symptoms and just charged ahead, pretending everything was ok.
+My face was painted with a smile, but inside, I felt like everything was falling apart.
 My mind would race and create different potential scenarios that deep down, I KNEW would never happen but I would stress out about them.
-My hands would sweat, my heart would race, my breathing became rapid and my chest would tighten.
+My hands would sweat, my heart would race, my breathing became rapid, and my chest would tighten.
 My first anxiety attack, I was convinced I was dying.
 I couldn’t catch my breath.
 I felt like everything was a giant blur and I couldn’t understand what was happening.
 They still to do this day, terrify me, although I know exactly what to do in the event of one because I know how quickly they materialise and consume me.
-Since learning more about anxiety attacks and the different ways they strike, I now know this wasn’t my first one but the first where I hyperventilated, which was what I thought was exactly what needed to happen for it to fall under the ‘attack’ category – just one example of the misconceptions about anxiety I’ve learned since suffering from this awful condition.
+Since learning more about anxiety attacks and the different ways they strike, I now know this wasn’t my first one.

 Last year, the simple things in life we take for granted seemed like they were impossible.
-I was constantly on edge – my feelings completely heightened but still, I ploughed on but did seek help from my GP.
-I was prescribed medication and I remember thinking ‘GREAT THAT’LL HELP ME GET ON WITH THINGS’ when in fact, my body was probably screaming for me to slow down.
+I was always on edge – my feelings completely heightened but still, I ploughed on despite feeling utterly miserable but did seek help from my GP.
+I was prescribed medication, and I remember thinking ‘GREAT THAT’LL HELP ME GET ON WITH THINGS’ when in fact, my body was probably screaming for me to slow down.
 But me being me, brushed it off until one weekend, everything came crashing down.
-My sleep was so poor, I was eating one meal a day because my medication was making me so nauseous and instead of adapting my usual ‘it’ll pass mentality’, I couldn’t bear it any longer.
+My sleep was so poor; I was eating one meal a day because my medication was making me so nauseous and instead of adapting my usual ‘it’ll pass mentality’, I couldn’t bear it any longer.

-Fast forward to now and this day marks 3 weeks since I took a series of anxiety attacks and panic attacks over the course of that week – two taking place at work.
-Since that day, my doctor has signed me off of work which trust me, is an extremely hard pill to swallow when your an ambitious person who gets bored easily.
+Fast forward to now and this day marks three weeks since I took a series of anxiety attacks and started to feel extremely depressed.
+Since that day, my doctor has signed me off of work which trust me, is a tough pill to swallow when your an ambitious person who gets bored quickly.
 Being at work normally makes me thrive if I have things going on in my personal life – it offers something to keep me busy and distract my mind.
 But I got into the same negative mindset again, not making myself a priority and neglecting to say ‘I need to take my foot off the gas’ and instead revving the engine to go even faster.
-I am my own worst enemy but this is a journey.
+I am my own worst enemy, but this is a journey.
 I’m learning more and more about myself each day.

-I’m now on new medication, a beta blocker as opposed to anti depressants, which so far seem to be working *TOUCH WOOD* and undergoing CBT but privately this time, as opposed to the NHS offering.
-I just feel the NHS help was very generic and right now, I need something that is more frequent, tailored to my specific needs and to be honest, it’s been one of the best decisions I’ve made in a long time.
+I’m now on new medication, which so far seems to be working *TOUCH WOOD* and undergoing CBT but privately this time, as opposed to the NHS.
+I just feel the NHS help was very generic and right now, I need something that is more frequent, tailored to my specific needs and to be honest, it has been one of the best decisions I’ve made in a long time.
 I leave a session feeling like I’ve achieved something.
 It reminds me that I’m being proactive and that I’m taking a step towards making my future a much brighter one.
 My therapist discovered I did a blog and what is this weeks homework?
 This post.

 Life is very unpredictable but one thing I never expected was that I would ever experience any issues with mental health.
-I’ve always considered myself a fairly confident, positive person but mental health does not discriminate.
-It can strike anyone at anytime.
-There are so many misconceptions out there – that anxiety only strikes more introverted people, that anxiety has to be triggered by events in your life etc. This is not the case.
+I’ve always considered myself a reasonably confident, positive person but mental health does not discriminate.
+It can strike anyone at any time.
+There are so many misconceptions out there – that anxiety only strikes more introverted people, that depression has to be triggered by events in your life etc. This is not the case.

-A staggering 1 in 4 people will experience mental health related issues in their life and it’s important we do start to talk about this more openly, so we can help other people recognise when things aren’t going well and to educate others on how to help their loved ones.
-It’s time to end the stigma and although this post has been INCREDIBLY daunting to write – I feel free and if one person can read this and feel like they can relate or have the courage to be able to speak about their condition more openly, then it’s made the fear of putting myself out there, completely and utterly worth every single second.
-I’m a firm believer that everything happens for a reason and I want to use this experience to help other people.
+A staggering 1 in 4 people will experience mental health-related issues in their life, and it’s crucial we do start to talk about this more openly, so we can help other people recognise when things aren’t going well and to educate others on how to help their loved ones.
+It’s time to end the stigma and although this post has been INCREDIBLY daunting to write – I feel free.
+If one person can read this and feel like they can relate or have the courage to be able to speak about their experience more openly, then it’s made the fear of putting myself out there, completely and utterly worth every single second.
+I’m a firm believer that everything happens for a reason, and I want to use this experience to help other people.
 To raise awareness and end the stigma and actively do my best to turn this negative period in my life into a positive – to be another voice standing up and encouraging others to talk.

-If you’re suffering anxiety or any other mental health problem, I’ve linked some great resources below that I hope you find helpful.
+If you’re suffering anxiety, depression or any other mental health problem, I’ve linked some great resources below that I hope you find helpful.
 Remember – the first step to recovery is taking the step to talk.
 Thank you for reading.